jambon69/RAT/README.md

 # RAT
-Remote Access Tool with web interface for administration
+Remote Access Tool with web interface for administration in python2